wohaco/despace/zz_euroconsult.md

 **Euroconsult** is the leading global consulting firm specializing in space markets.

-As a privately‑owned, fully independent firm, we provide first‑class strategic consulting, develop comprehensive research and organize executive‑level annual summits and training programs for the satellite industry.
+As a privately‑owned, fully independent firm, we provide first‑class strategic consulting, develop comprehensive research & organize executive‑level annual summits & training programs for the satellite industry.
 With more than 30 years of experience, Euroconsult is trusted by 600 clients in over 50 countries.
-Euroconsult is headquartered in France, with offices in the U.S., Canada and Japan.
+Euroconsult is headquartered in France, with offices in the U.S., Canada & Japan.

 <p style="page-break-after:always"> </p>